 - Credit cards are widely accepted in Cambodia.

 - Make sure you have come vaccinated.
 There are plenty of stray dogs in Cambodia as well as plenty of mosquitoes.
-We were travelling around Asia for over a month so better save than sorry.
+We were travelling around Asia for over a month so better safe than sorry.
 Make sure you check which ones you need and get them done before travelling or when you arrive if they are cheaper; especially for those coming from the USA where medical insurance is super expensive.

 - While some may opt for travelling by bus for intercity travel, I would recommend using the national airlines as they offer great service, are cheap and offer good luggage allowance.
 Flights from Siem Reap to Phnom Penh can be as little as £34.